 How it Works

-Propylene Glycol dries your skin out something terrible, so in order to compensate for the dryness, your skin goes into overdrive and produces more oil.
-The oil makes your skin sticky thus trapping the flakes of dry skin and creating blackheads and pimples and in some cases abscesses.
-So to fix the problem, we go out and get a stronger wash with even more chemicals and drying agents.
+I don't know about you, but a wash full of fragrances and water dries my skin out something terrible, so in order to compensate for the dryness, my skin goes into overdrive and produces more oil.
+The oil makes my skin sticky thus trapping the flakes of dry skin and creating blackheads and pimples and in some cases abscesses.
+So to fix the problem, I go out and get a stronger wash with even more chemicals and drying agents.
 And the cycle continues.
+Spend, spend, spend.

 When I first read about spreading oil on my face to rid my acne, I thought the world had gone mad.
 A little more research reminded me of chemistry class and the theory that oil actually dissolves oil.